-Alexander graduated from Harvard in Chemistry and Physics and earned an MPhil in Computational Biology from the University of Cambridge.
+Alexander graduated from Harvard in Chemistry and Physics and earned an M.Phil in Computational Biology and Diploma in Greek from the University of Cambridge.
+He has a Ph.D. in Computational and Mathematical Engineering from Stanford, where he teaches machine learning and data science.
 Prior to Stanford, he worked in superconducting computing research at Northrop Grumman.
-He is a PhD graduate of Stanford's Institute for Computational and Mathematical Engineering, where he teaches machine learning and data science.
-As a current postdoctoral scholar, his research focues on applying computational methods to problems in human population genetics.
+As a current research fellow in the Stanford School of Medicine (Department of Biomedical Data Science), his work focuses on applying computational methods to problems in human genetics and population history.

 Doctor of Philosophy, Stanford University, CME-PHD (2018)